Anderson University

 | Avg faculty salary (monthly) | $7,635 |

 Anderson admits 54.7% of applicants with SAT mid-ranges of 540-630 math and 560-650 reading; ACT composite is 22-29.
 Modestly selective.
-The 65.7% completion rate is reasonable--better than many in this batch--and is consistent with admitting prepared students.
+The 65.7% completion rate is reasonable - better than many in our dataset - and is consistent with admitting prepared students.
 The selectivity-completion combination suggests Anderson does its job academically; the institutional ROI weakness is purely on the cost-versus-earnings dimension.

 Compared to Similar Schools